 Foods & Feasts of Colonial Virginia

 See venison, turkey and other game roast over an open fire, while stews of corn, beans and squash cook in clay pots.
-A daily program will show the importance of corn to the Powhatan Indians and the variety of dishes in which it was used, including corncakes and corn dumplings.
-Throughout the day, visitors also can learn how Powhatan Indians made stone and bone tools used to obtain and prepare food.
+Learn the importance of corn to the Powhatan Indians and the variety of dishes in which it was used, including corncakes and corn dumplings.
+Throughout the day, discover how Powhatan Indians made stone and bone tools used to obtain and prepare food.

-Holiday Tickets, Tours & Packages
+Tickets, Tours & Packages

 Holiday Shopping in Museum Stores